sheryew/tp/docs/DeveloperGuide.md

     * 3a1.
 HR Insight shows an error message.

+      Use case resumes from step 3.

 **Use case: Managing Employee's Claim**

 **MSS**

 1. User requests to list all employees.
 2. HR Insight shows a list of employees.
-3. User requests to add/deduct an amount from a specific person's entitlement fund.
+3. User requests to add or deduct an amount from an employee's claim by specifying the employee's index.
-4. HR Insight displays the remainding entitlement fund of that specific person.
+4. HR Insight displays the updated claim of the specified employee.

     Use case ends.